 You don’t need any of these marketing methods to get started.
 Look, there’s nothing wrong with all those things, they are great and they work.
 But, here’s the deal.
 None of that matters if you don’t first have this one thing.

-You have to develop your “magnet message” because it’s what is going to attract clients to you.
+You have to develop your “magnet message” (or elevator pitch) because it’s what is going to attract clients to you.
 You can’t have a coaching business without clients!
 So, what makes your marketing message magnetic?

 - You know your tribe of ideal clients: your TRIBE is your ideal clients—they’re the people who already want what you have to offer